Carrera-Dev-Consulting/kryptic-cypher/.github/ISSUE_TEMPLATE/security-issue.md

 # Vulnerability Report

-I identified potential security vulnerabilities in zombie_nomnom.
+I identified potential security vulnerabilities in kryptic-cypher.

 I am committed to working with you to help resolve these issues.
 In this report you will find everything you need to effectively coordinate a resolution of these issues.